Version 1.3.0 of 24 April 2020

 In the case of the public transport companies SNCB, De Lijn, MIVB and TEC, the ordering of a transport ticket by the User gives rise to a direct contract between the public transport company in question and the User: Olympus Mobility offers these Mobility Services in the name and on behalf of the company in question.

-When a Mobility Service is procured via the Olympus App, we perform a budget check to confirm that sufficient budget is available.
-Although the budget check is performed with due care, this does not mean that the budget cannot be exceeded, due for instance to unforeseen extra charges (e.g. longer than permitted use of Velo, Mobit or Blue-bike) or to Mobility Services of which the exact price is not known in advance (e.g. parking).
+When a Mobility Service is procured via the Olympus App or a Third Party App, we perform budget monitoring to confirm that sufficient budget is available.
+Although the budget monitoring is performed with due care, this does not mean that the budget cannot be exceeded, due for instance to unforeseen extra charges (e.g. longer than permitted use of Velo, Mobit or Blue-bike) or to Mobility Services of which the exact price is not known in advance (e.g. parking).

-The rates and charges for the Mobility Services are set out in the Olympus App or the Third Party App and acceptance thereof is inferred from the simple use of the App.
+The rates and charges for the Mobility Services are set out in the Olympus App, in the Third Party App, or by the MRP itself and acceptance thereof is inferred from the simple use of the App.
 These rates and charges include VAT.